Last Updated on January 23, 2024

-I’ve talked about Berlin a lot on this site, but always sharing useful & practical city guides – never any Berlin trivia.
+I’ve talked about Berlin a lot on this site, but I usually share useful & practical city guides – never any Berlin trivia.
 It’s time to change that.
 Today I want to share 13 random and surprising facts about Berlin.
+If you’re looking for a Berlin travel guide, I linked one for you.

 13 surprising facts about Berlin